Utility Muffin Research Kitchen

 The Utility Muffin Research Kitchen (UMRK) is a recording studio built in 1979 by musician, composer, songwriter, and bandleader Frank Zappa at his home in Los Angeles, California.
-The home and recording studio has been owned by Lady Gaga since 2016.
+The home was later owned by Lady Gaga and by Elizabeth Jagger.

 History

 Frank Zappa built the studio in his 6,759-square-foot home in Laurel Canyon, completing it on September 1, 1979.
-The studio was custom designed by Rudy Brewer with input from Zappa and his technical staff.
+The studio was custom designed and constructed by Rudi Breuer with input from Zappa and his technical staff.
 The estimated construction costs ranged between $1.5 and $3.5 million.
+The name of the studio came from a location in one of Zappa's songs; "Muffin Man" from the album Bongo Fury.
+The concept of a "Utility Muffin Research Kitchen" also appeared in Zappa's rock opera, Joe's Garage, with the plot ending with the protagonist, Joe, giving in to conformity and getting a job at the Utility Muffin Research Kitchen, where he decorates muffins with icing rosettas; the narration describing his job there is nearly identical to the opening narration from "Muffin Man".